Denosumab Pregnancy and Breastfeeding Warnings

 Denosumab Pregnancy Warnings

 Animal studies have shown increased fetal loss during gestation, stillbirths, and postnatal mortality.
 There are no controlled data in human pregnancy.
 Additionally, the effects on the fetus are likely to be greater during the second and third trimesters of pregnancy.
 If the patient becomes pregnant during therapy, use should be discontinued and the patient should consult her physician.
-(US): Patients who become pregnant during treatment are encouraged to enroll in Amgen's Pregnancy Surveillance Program.
-Patients or their physicians should call 1-800-77-AMGEN (1-800-772-6436) to enroll.
-AU TGA pregnancy category D: Drugs which have caused, are suspected to have caused or may be expected to cause, an increased incidence of human fetal malformations or irreversible damage.
+Women who become pregnant during treatment are encouraged to enroll in Amgen's Pregnancy Surveillance Program.
+Patients or their physicians should call: -(US): 1-800-77-AMGEN (1-800-772-6436) to enroll -(UK): Contact details are provided in the patient the Package Leaflet AU TGA pregnancy category D: Drugs which have caused, are suspected to have caused or may be expected to cause, an increased incidence of human fetal malformations or irreversible damage.
 These drugs may also have adverse pharmacological effects.
 Accompanying texts should be consulted for further details.
 US FDA pregnancy category D: There is positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience or studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.
 US FDA pregnancy category X: Studies in animals or humans have demonstrated fetal abnormalities and/or there is positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience, and the risks involved in use of the drug in pregnant women clearly outweigh potential benefits.

 Denosumab Breastfeeding Warnings